Tùng Dương: Những ô màu khối lập phương

 2008 witnessed Tung Duong's quiet activities, apart from a tour to serve the Vietnamese community in France, Germany, the Netherlands, Hungary with the group 5 Dong Ke organized by the Department of Culture and Information of Ho Chi Minh City in June.
 He collaborated with other artists such as Nathan Lee, or sang a duet "Con thuyen khong ben" in the album Phut cuoi by Cao Thai Son.
 Tung Duong also had his first collaboration with Quoc Bao's music in the live show themed "Quoc Bao in Concert" called Tinh ca hong Live '08 which took place on July 19.
 Notably, this year, he participated in three author albums: Tran Tien (released in July) by Tran Tien - performed by Tran Thu Ha, in which he performed "Diep khuc tinh yeu", "Doc huyen cam" and the duet "Trang den" with Ha Tran and Hoa Tran; Time to Love - Do Bao's second album (released in September), in which he performed two songs: "Clouds" and "Backlight": and Sitting on the sunny wall, Nguyen Vinh Tien's second album (released in September), in which he recorded the song "A small grain of rice".

 In 2009, Tung Duong continued to tour in many countries such as France, Germany, the US... including charity performances.
 At the beginning of this year, he planned to continue the album project with musician Quoc Trung as promised before, and planned for a live show at the end of the year.
 However, during the trip to Germany to meet with musician Nguyen Cong Phuong Nam, Tung Duong decided to put the above two plans aside to carry out an electronic music project with this musician.

+Besides that, Tung Duong also participated in domestic performance programs, especially a series of live shows of authors: the song "Love Without Words" (September 26) of Thuan Yen; returned with Le Minh Son in the live show "A Section of the Red River" (October 24) in which he performed the new song "My Hanoi", the song "Falling Leaves in the Evening" (October 29) of Doan Chuan; and the live show "Sending a Love" (November 19) of Phu Quang.
+Tung Duong also held two of his own minishows in March in Hanoi and Ho Chi Minh City, in which, besides his familiar songs, he also performed classic jazz love songs such as "The Girl from Ipanema", "Fly Me to the Moon", "Misty", "When I Fall in Love"...
+In November, he was one of the artists participating in the first ever Street Art Festival held in Hanoi.
+He also contributed his voice to musician Minh Chau's album released in December, "The Epic of the Vietnamese People".
+He returned to Vietnamese Song in 2009 with "Wall Clock" by Nguyen Xinh Xo, a song that not only helped Tung Duong win the Singer award.

+The artist performed effectively in the monthly competition, and also won the annual final with the top prize, Song of the Year.